-The CEAA is given for a single environmental achievement by a Corporate Partner in the field of ceramics.
+The Corporate Environmental Achievement Award is given annually, if any candidate be worthy, for a single environmental achievement by a Corporate Partner in the field of ceramics.
 The achievement preferably shall represent either an improvement of an existing process/product or development/implementations of a new process/product that reduces undesirable effluent streams, expands recycling of materials, reduces the environmental impact of products or provides other environmental benefits over previous processes.
 Up to two CEA awards may be made each year.